 The solution: Reapply your sunscreen every few hours.
 This is certainly the best solution, but it is often not convenient to do so.
 Are you supposed to wash your face, reapply sunscreen, reapply makeup and repeat this every two hours during the day?
 This is definitely not practical.

 The fastest, easiest, and most effective way to ensure that your skin is protected all day is to dust the skin every few hours with a good mineral powder formulated with sunscreen.
 These are considered “dry” sunscreens that make reapplying very simple.
 Many companies now make mineral-based, SPF-infused powders so they are not hard to find.
-ColoreScience makes a good one.

 Commit to keeping your hands off your face by signing my No Picking Skin Contract so you can have clearer, less-scarred skin.
 Give it a try!
 Download a free printable PDF here.
 Read more of my no-picking tips.

-28. USE AN EYE CREAM.
 The eye area has virtually no oil glands.
 Therefore, it’s the first area of the face to show aging from facial expressions like squinting and smiling.
 It’s essential to protect this area with a well-formulated eye cream.
 Read five things to know about eye creams.

-29. CHANGE UP YOUR SKIN CARE PRODUCTS IN THE MORNING AND AT NIGHT.
 It is imperative for your morning skin routine to differ from your nighttime skin routine.
 The reason why is that your skin has different needs during the day versus when you are asleep at night.

 In the evening, your skin is not exposed to the environment.
 The focus, instead, should be on hydration, repair, and nourishment.
 This helps keep the skin’s moisture barrier intact, thus helping it retain proper moisture levels.
 Your skin cells are like fish—they need water to live.
 When they do not have the hydration they so desperately need, your skin will not look or act its best.
 Also be sure to use serums with retinol, peptides or glycolic acid to repair and smooth the skin and encourage healthy collagen production.
+Read step-by-step instructions for the perfect nighttime routine.

-30. LEARN HOW HORMONES AFFECT THE SKIN THROUGH THE AGES.
 Estrogen is very involved in the normal function of the skin.
 Depending on age and genetics, estrogen directly affects cells’ functions which can respond favorably (like decreasing breakouts) or unfavorably (like creating brown spots).
 Read more about hormones and how they affect your skin.

-31. AVOID DRINKING OUT OF STRAWS.
 Just like squinting the eyes when smiling or laughing, repeated facial expressions and movements break down collagen and elastin fibers.
 When drinking out of a straw, you have to purse your lips.
 This causes unnecessary lines and wrinkles around the mouth.
 Drinking from a narrow bottle may also do the same.
 I recommend that you drink from a glass instead.
 This prevents your mouth from having to purse so tightly.
 Note: I know that dentists suggest drinking out of straws to prevent liquids from staining your teeth, so this is a choice that you have to make for yourself.
 I think it’s far easier to bleach your teeth with an at-home whitening system than it is to slow wrinkles.

-32. KEEP A CALENDAR TO POSSIBLY FIND THE CAUSE OF YOUR BREAKOUTS.
 Every person who struggles with acne is on a constant search to determine the root cause.
 Do you get breakouts from stress or hormones?
 How about your skin care products or something in your diet?
 Maybe it’s from your menstrual cycle?
 It is extremely difficult to truly know why you get blemishes, but for those that want to get serious about finding the cause, tracking your every move with a calendar just might do it.
 Here’s how:

 For three months, record your daily life on a calendar.
-While you can use your phone to keep daily notes, I do suggest you transfer them on to a months-view calendar.
+While you can use your phone to keep daily notes, I do suggest you transfer them on to a month-view calendar.
 At the end of a month, being able to see the entire 30-day period at a glance will allow you to look for any possible patterns.
 Read more.

-33. ADJUST YOUR SKIN CARE ROUTINE SEASONALLY.
 Your skin acts differently from summer to winter.
 The best strategy for healthy, beautiful, problem-free skin is to adjust your home care routine to suit your skin’s needs each season.
 In winter, the skin produces less oil.
 Many skin types need to add oil back to the skin to maintain its balance.
 In the summer, there is more humidity in the air.
 Dryness is less of a concern, but breakouts may increase.

 Aside from a change of seasons, medication, extreme stress, hormonal shifts and moving to a new city or country can all affect your skin and how it behaves.
 At times, it might be difficult to determine what is causing changes in your skin because they’re often gradual.
 The best and easiest way to address skin type changes is to seek and esthetician’s professional help.
 Don’t go it alone when it comes to your skin’s changing needs.
 It’s best, instead, to get help and be certain your routines and products are appropriate for your skin type.